joeridino/JavaScriptProgrammingGuide/README.md

 ```

 ### Function Bodies
 There must be no newlines in an innermost function body.
-Newlines are permitted to separate functions.
+Newlines are permitted to separate variables and functions in an outer scope.

 ```JavaScript
 (function () {